FriendPalm/FriendPal/README.md

 ![](Contacts.JPG)

-Your contact list and settings can be accessed from the top menu, you can add and delete contacts in the contacts manager, which get added to the dropdown menu when you click the to field when composing a message.

 ![](Settings.JPG)

-Settings is where you may edit your user bio and user image that other users will see when they look at your profile.
-Here, you can also edit your interests that will later be used for matchmaking, as well as look at some of your statistics on the site.
+Your contact list and settings can be accessed from the settings button at the top menu, you can add and delete contacts which get added to the dropdown menu when you click the to field when composing a message.
+This is also where you may edit your user bio and user image that other users will see when they look at your profile.
+Here, you can also edit your interests that are used for matchmaking.
+Friend Pal will match you with three people that it thinks you might enjoy exchanging letters with.

 ## Credits
 FriendPal is built using [Meteor](https://www.meteor.com/) and [Materialize CSS](http://materializecss.com/)